rgyoung6/DBTCShinyTutorial/README.md

 The truncation value field (dada2 parameter truncQ for more information see <a href="https://benjjneb.github.io/dada2/tutorial.html" target="_blank">here</a>) provides information on the quality where the sequences are trimmed. **The default for this value is 2 and this is what will be used for this tutorial.**

-The final two filable fields are the truncLenValueF and the truncLenValueR values.
+The final two filable fields in this section are the truncLenValueF and the truncLenValueR values.
 These values trim the nucleotide sequences based on the overall expected length of the sequences (for more information see <a href="https://benjjneb.github.io/dada2/tutorial.html" target="_blank">here</a>).
 When pattern trimming this function is not used and so these values are set to 0 by default and **we will use 0 for the tutorial.**

 ([Back to Top](#table-of-contents))